 Dressed to Kill is a 1980 horror-thriller feature film written and directed by Brian De Palma (Phantom of the Paradise, Carrie, The Fury).
 It focuses on the murder of a housewife and an investigation involving a young prostitute who witnessed the murder, the victim’s teenaged son and her psychiatrist.

 The original music score was composed by Pino Donaggio (Tourist Trap; Don’t Look Now).

 The movie stars Michael Caine (Jaws: The Revenge; The Hand), Angie Dickinson, Nancy Allen and Keith Gordon.

 Brian De Palma originally wanted the Norwegian actress Liv Ullmann to play Kate Miller, but she declined because of the violence in the scenario.
 The role then went to Angie Dickinson.
-Sean Connery was offered the role of Robert Elliot and was enthusiastic about it, but declined on account of previously acquired commitments.
+Sean Connery was offered the role of Robert Elliot and was enthusiastic about it but apparently declined on account of previously acquired commitments.

 Kate Miller (Angie Dickinson) is a frustrated housewife who is in therapy with New York City psychiatrist Doctor Robert Elliott (Michael Caine).
 During an appointment, Kate attempts to seduce him, but Elliott rejects her advances.